Best of Kyrgyzstan Tour

 • Accommodation based on two people sharing a double / twin room

-• All entrances fees according to the itinerary
+• All entrance fees according to the itinerary

 Price does not include